Cubital Tunnel Syndrome

 Your Florida Orthopaedic Institute physician may recommend a surgical treatment to take the pressure off the nerve if nonsurgical methods have not improved your condition, the ulnar nerve is very compressed, or if nerve compression has caused muscle weakness or damage.
 The surgical treatments currently available include:

 - Cubital tunnel release.
-During this procedure, the ligament “roof” of the cubital tunnel is cut and divided, increasing the size of the tunnel while decreasing pressure on the nerve.
+During this procedure, the ligament “roof” of the cubital tunnel is cut and divided, increasing the tunnel’s size while decreasing pressure on the nerve.
 As the ligament heals, new tissue grows across the division, expanding the tunnel.
 This procedure works best when the nerve does not slide out from behind the bony ridge of the medial epicondyle when the elbow is bent.

 Areas of Focus